tailcallhq/tailcallhq.github.io/docs/directives.md

 In the provided example, setting a variable named `apiKey` with a placeholder value of "YOUR_API_KEY_HERE" implies that whenever Tailcall fetches data from the `externalData` endpoint, it includes the `apiKey` in the Authorization header of the HTTP request.

 :::tip
 Local variables, like `apiKey`, are instrumental in securing access to external services or providing a unified place for configurations.
-Ensure that sensitive information stored this way is well protected and not exposed unintentionally, if your Tailcall configuration is publicly accessible.
+Ensure that sensitive information stored this way is well protected and not exposed unintentionally, if your GraphQL configuration is publicly accessible.
 :::

 ### introspection